 As for other nicknames people use for ESFP personalities online, we will mention “Ambassador,” “Performer,”and “Entertainer.”

 The Entertainer is the term we will use in our articles when we talk about this bubbly and communicative personality type.
 Although they love to enjoy themselves and entertain others, ESFP personalities are so much more than entertainers.
-They possess various personality traits that make them stand out among other types in the MBTI spectrum.
+They possess various personality traits that make them stand out among other types in the 16 personalities spectrum.

 Beside the traits we have already mentioned as typical for an ESFP, let’s fill out a clearer ESFP portrait.
 The ESFP type is an energetic and enthusiastic person who easily draws attention to themselves.
 Being in the center of attention comes naturally for ESFPs; in fact, it is one of the adventures they seek out due to their extroverted nature.
 They also tend to live in the present moment, making the best of life and nurturing an optimistic outlook on the world.
 ESFPs are great at making contacts with others and have an in-depth understanding of other people’s needs and wishes.
 For these reasons, people often find an empathetic and helpful friend in an ESFP personality, who will always put in an effort to make them feel better.